 8. Max out your Roth IRA and HSA contributions.

-How much do you want going toward your life spending, taxes, and legacy?
+How much of your money do you want going toward the categories of life spending, taxes, and legacy?

 Services We Provide

 This may involve developing an asset allocation strategy to meet Clients’ financial goals and risk tolerance, providing information on investment vehicles and strategies, reviewing employee stock options, as well as assisting you in establishing your own investment account at a selected broker/dealer or custodian.
 The strategies and types of investments we may recommend are further discussed in Item 8 of this brochure.

 Advice may include ways to minimize current and future income taxes as a part of your overall financial planning picture.
 For example, we may make recommendations on which type of account(s) or specific investments should be owned based in part on their “tax efficiency,” with the consideration that there is always a possibility of future changes to federal, state or local tax laws and rates that may impact your situation.

 We provide consulting services for Clients who currently operate their own business, are considering starting a business, or are planning for an exit from their current business.
 Under this type of engagement, we work with you to assess your current situation, identify your objectives, and develop a plan aimed at achieving your goals.